-In 2007, Hockey Nova Scotia introduced the Under 14 Division to the prestigious High Performance Program, allowing players in their second year of Peewee to participate in the Program for the very first time and begin to prepare themselves for an opportunity with provincial, regional or national teams within Hockey Canada’s High Performance Programs.
-In 2008, Hockey Nova Scotia sent an Under 14 Team to the Atlantic Challenge Cup, where Nova Scotia claimed the Gold Medal in the inaugural Under 14 Division of the Hockey Canada’s Atlantic Challenge Cup.
+In 2007, Hockey Nova Scotia introduced the Under-14 Division to the prestigious High Performance Program, allowing players in their second year of U13 to participate in the Program for the very first time and begin to prepare themselves for an opportunity with provincial, regional or national teams within Hockey Canada’s High Performance Programs.
+In 2008, Hockey Nova Scotia sent an Under-14 Team to the Atlantic Challenge Cup, where Nova Scotia claimed the Gold Medal in the inaugural Under-14 division of the Hockey Canada’s Atlantic Challenge Cup.

-While development is still the primary objective of the Under 14 division, the program does also include the selection of twenty players to represent Nova Scotia in the Under 14 Division as part of the Atlantic Challenge Cup, hosted annually in Moncton, New Brunswick.
+While development is still the primary objective of the Under-14 division, the program does also include the selection of twenty players to represent Nova Scotia in the Under-14 Division as part of the Atlantic Challenge Cup, hosted annually by Hockey Canada’s Atlantic Regional Centre in Moncton, New Brunswick.

 For the past ten years, Hockey Nova Scotia’s High Performance Program has grown to include male players aged 13 to 16 while the female divisions now include players aged 13 to 17.
 The Program has become very successful and is highly respected as a vehicle to assist players in advancing to Regional and National High Performance Programs.

 The Nova Scotia High Performance Program has provided a unique opportunity to many players who have advanced within Hockey Canada National Programs.
 Some of the many players who have participated in Nova Scotia’s High Performance Program include: